jakeberv/avian_molecular_shifts/AHE_REASSEMBLY/bioinformatics_pipeline/README.md

 `python trinity_assembly.py --trinity <PATH_TO_TRINITY> --sample <SAMPLENAME> --dir <BASEDIR> --mem 32 --CPU 8 --normal`

+We provide the output from the Trinity assembler in the compressed (XZ format) **raw_trinity_assemblies.tar.xz** file.
+It can be uncompressed with the following command:
+`tar -xvf raw_trinity_assemblies.tar.xz`

 ## Step 3: Annotate Assemblies
 This is a two-step procedure.
 First, assembled contigs are mapped to a reference locus set using `blat`.
 This step is done per sample.
 When we ran this, we used `blat v36x2`.